-Wim Delvoye ’s installations appropriate typical “artistic ”images, uch as Delft ceramic figurines, abstract patterns from Oriental carpets, or more generally the motifs often found in various elements of domestic décor.
+Wim Delvoye’s installations appropriate typical “artistic” images, such as Delft ceramic figurines, abstract patterns from Oriental carpets, or more generally the motifs often found in various elements of domestic décor.
 Linked to objects other than those for which they were originally intended, these emblems become decontextualized.
 Delft decorations are applied to metal saws, Oriental patterns to abstract paintings, military camouflage patterns to garden urns.
-These humorous incongruencies result in a sense of psychological distancing for the viewer.
+These humorous incongruences result in a sense of psychological distancing for the viewer.

 In the juxtaposition of cement mixer and shovels, finally, there is a third level of interpretation, this time a more implicit one that constitutes the “theme” of the installation.